keithrabb/surfs_up/README.md

 ![dectemp_deliv1](Resources/dectemp_deliv1.PNG)

 ## Insights for Additional Study
-*  Precipitation is not really a good gauge in the case of Oahu as it rains almost every day for about 20 minutes.
-(Nothing like experience 😄).
+*  Precipitation is not a good gauge in the case of Oahu as it rains almost every day for about 20 minutes.
+(Nothing like experience - lived there for a while as a kid :smile:).